We welcome your visit. We hope the following will answer some of the questions you may have about our worship service.

 We dress in a manner appropriate with being in the sacramental presence of Christ and His gifts.
 Most attend our services wearing business casual dress.
 This usually includes long pants and a collared shirt for men and dresses, skirts or dress pants for women.

-The Divine Service lasts approximately 1½ hours.
-After the service, all are invited to stay for refreshments.
+Divine Service lasts about 1 hour and 15 minutes.
+After the service, all are invited to stay for refreshments and Sunday Schoo/Adult Bible Class.

 We provide a bulletin with all the Bible readings for the service.
 A hymnbook is also provided which contains all the hymns to be sung.
 Those who desire to attend the Bible class after the service will often bring their own Bible with them; however, if you do not have one with you, a Bible will be provided.